 Avoid Processed Fruits

-Processed fruit is not as healthy as fresh fruit.
+Processed fruit is less healthy than fresh fruit.
 So try to stick with fresh produce as much as possible.
 Processed fruit often has additional sugar added and is more expensive.

 Avoid Dried Fruits

-As a diabetic, it's best to avoid dried fruit because they are high in sugar and calories.
-The reason for this is that dried fruit is a concentrated source of fructose, which can cause blood sugar levels to spike.
+As a diabetic, it's best to avoid dried fruits because they are high in sugar and calories.
+Dried fruit is a concentrated source of sugar, which can cause blood sugar levels to spike.

 Watch Out With Smoothies and Fruit Juices

-When you drink pure fruit juice or a rich fruit-infused smoothie it's important to limit your intake because of its high natural sugars content.
+Limiting your intake of pure fruit juice or a rich fruit-infused smoothie is critical because of its high natural sugar content.
 Some juices can be even higher in GI than soda!
-The best time of day to drink juice is after exercise when blood glucose levels tend to drop rapidly.
+The best time of day to drink juice is after exercise, when blood glucose levels tend to drop rapidly.
 This may help prevent hypoglycemia symptoms caused by low blood sugar levels.

 Conclusion

-When it comes to choosing the best fruit for diabetics, it's important to be aware of which fruits have a low sugar content and a low GI.
-The best fruit for diabetics are those that are fresh and full of nutrients.
+Knowing which fruits have a low sugar content and a low GI is crucial when choosing the best fruit for people with diabetes.
+The best fruit for diabetics is fresh and full of nutrients.
 Avoid canned or processed fruit, as well as dried fruit.
 Drink juice in moderation and after exercise.
 Mix up your selections every day to get the most benefit!